Abdominal aortic aneurysm: Complications

 The complications include rupture, peripheral embolization, acute aortic occlusion, and aortocaval (between the aorta and inferior vena cava) or aortoduodenal (between the aorta and the duodenum) fistulae.
 On physical examination, a palpable and pulsatile abdominal mass can be noted.
 Bruits can be present in case of renal or visceral arterial stenosis.

-The signs and symptoms of a ruptured AAA may include severe pain in the lower back, flank, abdomen or groin.
-A mass that pulses with the heart beat may also be felt.
+The signs and symptoms of a ruptured AAA may include severe pain in the lower back, flank, abdomen, or groin.
+A mass that pulses with the heartbeat may also be felt.
 The bleeding can lead to a hypovolemic shock with low blood pressure and a fast heart rate, which may cause fainting.
 The mortality of AAA rupture is as high as 90 percent.
 65 to 75 percent of patients die before they arrive at the hospital and up to 90 percent die before they reach the operating room.
 The bleeding can be retroperitoneal or into the abdominal cavity.
 Rupture can also create a connection between the aorta and intestine or inferior vena cava.
 Flank ecchymosis (appearance of a bruise) is a sign of retroperitoneal bleeding and is also called Grey Turner's sign.